What ISO #6346 stands for?

-Containers can be also inspected on the “continuous” way by in-service inspectors.
-The CSC plate must then include information that the container was Approved for Continuous Examination Program (ACEP), as well as the name of the country that granted ACEP approval, year when it was granted and the Registration Number.
+Containers can be also inspected in a “continuous” way by in-service inspectors.
+The CSC plate must then include information that the container was Approved for the Continuous Examination Program (ACEP), as well as the name of the country that granted ACEP approval, a year when it was granted, and the Registration Number.

 New CSC plates also include additional information:

 g) Manufacturer (name, container’s model and serial numbers)